happyuc-project/meteor-package-tools/README.md

 {{dapp_formatBalance "1000000133" "0,0.00[0000]" "ether"}}
 ```

-If you leave the last value it will use `EthTools.getUnit()`, as reactive localstorage variable.
+If you leave the last value it will use `HucTools.getUnit()`, as reactive localstorage variable.

 ```html
 {{dapp_formatBalance "1000000133" "0,0.00"}}
 ```

-Use then `EthTools.setUnit(finney')` to change the unit and displayed balances.
+Use then `HucTools.setUnit(finney')` to change the unit and displayed balances.

 ---